 Rural Areas Lack Services

-Across most of the state, any form of rehabilitation services (physical, occupational, speech, and more) are scarce.
-Even if a county has a single physical therapy clinic for sports injuries, or occupational/speech therapy for early childhood intervention, most clinics lack the expertise to address anything other than simple musculoskeletal systems, including neurological conditions, complex combinations of factors, and more.
+Across most of the state, rehabilitation services like physical, occupational, and speech therapies are limited.
+Some counties may have physical therapy for sports injuries or occupational/speech therapy for early childhood intervention, but most clinics lack the expertise to address complex neurological conditions.

 Outpatient Rehabilitation Clinics Are Disappearing

-Already too scarce to meet patient needs, rehabilitation services across Washington state are rapidly disappearing, including occupational, physical, speech, and other therapies.
-Even large systems such as Providence, Swedish, University of Washington, and more have shuttered the vast majority of their inpatient (IRF) and outpatient clinics, citing recent federal reimbursement cuts (Medicaid/Medicare), and inability to cover skyrocketing overhead costs (rent, therapist salaries, and tariff-related costs).
-Read this article to learn about Providence’s recent decision to close their clinics.
+OT, PT, and Speech services across Washington state are quickly disappearing in both outpatient and inpatient settings.
+Even large systems such as Providence, Swedish, University of Washington, and others have reduced their inpatient (IRF) and outpatient offerings, citing recent federal reimbursement cuts (Medicaid/Medicare), and inability to cover increasing overhead costs (rent, therapist salaries, and tariff-related costs).
+Click here to learn more about Providence’s recent decision to close their clinics.

 Teletherapy Fills the Void

-For now, it looks like the only lasting solution will be to provide treatment remotely.
+Remote therapy services can help cut overhead and fill the service gap.
 Brain Tree does not operate out of a physical clinic – all appointments take place through video.
-This allows Brain Tree to stay open, accept patients who can only pay through insurance or sliding scale private pay, and help patients who live far from the handful of executive dysfunction clinics in the state.
-We aspire to grow large enough to help fill the massive need for executive function treatment in Washington State.
+This allows Brain Tree to stay open, accept patients who can only pay through insurance or sliding scale private pay, and help patients who live in rural areas.
+Brain Tree aspires to grow large enough to help fill the massive need for outpatient neurology rehabilitation in Washington State.

 Next Steps